kamranshahzad/LayoutBundle/README.md

 #### Add blocks in regions

-In different bundles you can create any number of blocks for theme regions.
+A region consists of many blocks.
+You can define any number of blocks in 'layout.xml'

-1. Every bundle which share blocks & inline blocks with themes, thats need to create a sub configuration file.
+1. A sub configuration file is created for every bundle that is included in the layout sub configuration file.
 Here is the pattern for creating sub configuration file
     * `[bundlename]_layout.xml` : The file name starts with bundlename as prefix.
 Use lowercase letter for file name.